starrymedia/upticknetworkdocs/guides/validators/faq.md

 # Validator FAQ

-Check the FAQ for running a validator on Uptick {synopsis}
+Check the FAQ for running a validator on Uptick

 ## General Concepts